The Guilbault Line: Charles Gabriel Guilbault

 — L'Assomption Parish Register, August 22, 1784He had received the sacraments of the Church—"muni des Sacrements de l'Église"—and witnesses present at the burial included Pierre Nolan dit Laville and Joseph Panneton.

 At the time of his death, his son Gabriel—the future voyageur—was twenty-two years old.
-Within a few years, this younger Gabriel would paddle west into the pays d'en haut, meet an Ojibwe woman named Marie Josephte Abitakijikokwe, and begin the family line that would connect French Canada to the Indigenous peoples of the Great Lakes.
+His youngest child, Charles, was not yet two.
+Marie Catherine Beaudoin was left a widow at forty-two, with two surviving children of her own and four adult stepsons.
+Within a few years, the younger Gabriel would paddle west into the pays d'en haut, meet an Ojibwe woman named Marie Josephte Abitakijikokwe, and begin the family line that would connect French Canada to the Indigenous peoples of the Great Lakes.

 The Burial Record

-Charles Gabriel Guilbault left behind four sons from his first marriage, each of whom established their own families in the parishes of Quebec:
+Across two marriages and twenty-seven years, Charles Gabriel Guilbault fathered thirteen children.
+Six survived to adulthood—four sons from his first marriage, one daughter and one son from his second.
+Each established their own families in the parishes of Quebec:

 |---|---|---|---|